Vyral/base-template/_posts/2024-09-12-what-s-happening-in-the-housing-market-right-now.md

 **• Strategies for buyers.** Buyers, on the other hand, can take advantage of these market dynamics.
 In price ranges with higher absorption rates, there may be more room for negotiation, allowing buyers to secure a better deal.
 Understanding these nuances can give you a strategic edge when making offers.

 I hope you find these insights helpful.
 This mid-year market report provides a snapshot of the current real estate landscape.
-To help you make better decisions, we'll be doing another analysis at the end of the year to compare how the two halves of the year stack up and see how market conditions evolve.
+To help you make better decisions, we’ll be doing another analysis at the end of the year to compare how the two halves of the year stack up and see how market conditions evolve.
 If you have any questions or if you need help in buying or selling a home, reach out to us at 406-837-5531.
 I look forward to hearing from you!